 Your Initial Consultation With Attorneys

 Our law firm provides skilled legal leadership for gay and lesbian couples, blended, and nontraditional families in Colorado.
 We can help you overcome those problems, achieve your goals, and protect what matters most in life – your loved ones’ futures.
-At Brady, McFarland & Lord, LLC, our Arvada estate planning attorney’s service clients in Colorado cities throughout Arapahoe County, Denver County, Jefferson County, Adams County, Clear Creek County, and Gilpin County.
+At Colorado Estate Planning Law Center, our Arvada estate planning attorney’s service clients in Colorado cities throughout Arapahoe County, Denver County, Jefferson County, Adams County, Clear Creek County, and Gilpin County.

 Call our office at (303) 420-2863 or contact us online for a free initial interview.